Does your Klout score matter, should you care about your Klout Score?

 This is an interesting question.
-My answer to this question would be you should probably care about your Klout Score as much as you care about your Alexa Rating.
+My answer would be that you should probably care about your Klout Score as much as you care about your Alexa Rating.

 Just in case you don’t know Klout.com is a web metrics site that measures your social media reach and activity across all the major Social Sites and then gives you a Klout score between 1 and 100

 This being said I do love them both and work to get them as good as I can.
-They are both a great measure of how well your doing providing you do it the right way.
+They are both a great measure of how well you are doing providing you do it the right way.

 Did You Know The Average Klout Score is…

 The average Klout score is around 40 out of 100 with only 5% of users having a score of 65 or above.

 On finding this out I wanted to find out what my Klout score was.
 I was intrigued and wanted to know, so I revisited my account that I had made many moons ago.

 Logging in I found my score was around 42.
 I was just average but then I had only attached my Facebook account.
 I was interested to see how I ranked when I added my other sites to my account, especially as I’m a much much bigger Twitter user than I am with Facebook, then I also had to add my Google Plus and my LinkedIn.
 My score jumped into the 70s, 75 to be precise as you can see in the screen capture below.